 The book has been widely praised.
 For example, Matt Colebrook, chief executive of the highly-regarded bank First Direct said of the book: “The book is a fantastic evaluation of what it takes to be better than the best.
 It is an absolute tour de force – a must read.”

-Octavius Black, founder of The Mind Gym said: “The original research, combined with some of the strongest psychological findings of the last 30 years, provides a compelling analysis of what it takes to succeed.”
+Octavius Black, founder of The Mind Gym said of The Extra One Per Cent: “The original research, combined with some of the strongest psychological findings of the last 30 years, provides a compelling analysis of what it takes to succeed.”

-Click the book cover on the left to read reviews of the book on the Amazon website (link opens in a new window).
+Click the book cover image to read reviews of the book on the Amazon website (link opens in a new window).